hmosousa/temporal_classifier/docs/logbook.md

 ## 2025-01-08
 There seems to be some grokking happening in the training process.
 The model achieved a train loss of 0 but validation f1 was improving.

+## 2025-01-09
+Start-start and end-end relations are actually the ones that the classifier ends up having the lowest accuracy.